OMX

 "Native-partial" means the native path handles the common case; edge cases fall back to the notify-hook or tmux runtime path.

-Verify that native hooks are installed and shaped correctly:
+Check that hooks are installed correctly:

 omx doctor